Brenda Beck

-She is an Adjunct Professor in Anthropology department in the field of South Asian folklore at the University of Toronto Scarborough.
+She is an adjunct professor in Anthropology department in the field of South Asian folklore at the University of Toronto Scarborough.

 Biography

 Early life and education

-Beck was 14 when her father, who worked in Beirut, Lebanon, drove Beck and her family around Syria, Turkey, Afghanistan, Pakistan, and India.
-A drive from the Indian city of Coimbatore to the city of Tiruchi was her earliest encounter with Tamil Indian culture.
-In 1964, Beck returned to the south Indian state of Tamil Nadu to complete her doctorate in anthropology at Somerville College, Oxford.
-While living in the Indian village of Olapayam, she learned how to speak a "smattering" of the Tamil language.
+Beck was 14 when her father, who worked in Beirut, Lebanon, drove Beck and her family around Syria, Turkey, the Kingdom of Afghanistan, the Dominion of Pakistan, and India.
+Beck's earliest encounter with Tamil culture was a drive from Coimbatore to Tiruchirappalli in Madras State (now Tamil Nadu) of southern India.

+In 1964, Beck returned to Madras State to complete her doctorate in anthropology (conducted at Somerville College, Oxford).
+While living in the village of Olapalayam (near Kangayam in present-day Tiruppur district, Tamil Nadu), she learned how to speak a "smattering" of Tamil language.
 There, she not only learned their customs and culture but also adopted some of it as well.
-In Olapayam, Beck is known by her Indianized name, Brindha.
+In Olapalayam, Beck is known by her Indianized name, Brindha.
 She is also known to wear a sari and a Kongu thaali, also known as a mangala sutra, or nuptial chain which women wear to signify their married status.

 In February 1965, Beck first heard the village bards narrating the Annanmaar Kadhai - which translates literally to The Elder Brothers' Story.
 It is the epic tale of triplets, two brothers known as Ponnar and Shankar, and their younger sister.
-The story spans over centuries and takes place in the Kongunadu region of India, where Beck lived and studied.
-The folktale, which has been passed from generations through song, speech, and dance, was thought to be set in the medieval period between 1000-1300 C.E.
+The story spans over centuries and takes place in the Kongu region, where Beck lived and studied.
+The folktale, which has been passed from generations through song, speech, and dance, was thought to be set in the medieval period between 1000 and 1300 C.E.

 With their permission, Beck recorded the story.
 It took a total of 38 hours to perform over 18 nights.
-In addition, Beck collected over 20,000 pages of folk stories and traditions in her two years at Olapayam.
+In addition, Beck collected over 20,000 pages of folk stories and traditions in her two years at Olapalayam.
 Beck said about the experience, "It was magical.
 I recorded the story in my cassettes and when I ran out of blank ones, I erased my collection of North American folk songs to keep the recording going."
 These same recordings continue to aid Beck's research.